Brian Lohan: Senior

-Lohan was added to the Clare senior team during the 1992-93 National League.
-He made his first appearance for the team on 7 March 1993 when he lined out at right corner-back in Clare's 1-09 to 1-06 defeat by Galway.
-Lohan made his Munster Championship debut on 23 May 1993 when he again lined out at right corner-back for Clare in a 3-16 to 3-12 defeat of Limerick.
-On 4 July 1993, he lined out in his first Munster final, however, Clare suffered a 3-27 to 2-12 defeat by Tipperary.
+Lohan was added to the Clare senior team during the 1992–93 National League.
+He made his first appearance for the team on 7 March 1993 when he lined out at right corner-back in Clare's 1–9 to 1–6 defeat by Galway.
+Lohan made his Munster SHC debut on 23 May 1993 when he again lined out at right corner-back for Clare in a 3–16 to 3–12 defeat of Limerick.
+On 4 July 1993, he lined out in his first Munster SHC final, however, Clare suffered a 3–27 to 2–12 defeat by Tipperary.

-Lohan enjoyed his first success with Clare when the team secured the National League Division 2 title on 20 March 1994.
-He later lined out in a second successive Munster final on 10 July 1994, however, Clare again ended on the losing side following a 0-25 to 2-10 defeat by Limerick.
+Lohan experienced his first success with Clare when the team secured the National League Division 2 title on 20 March 1994.
+He later lined out in a second successive Munster SHC final on 10 July 1994; however, Clare again ended on the losing side following a 0–25 to 2–10 defeat by Limerick.

 On 7 May 1995, Lohan lined out in his first National League final.
-He ended on the losing side after a 2-12 to 0-09 defeat by Kilkenny.
-Lohan lined out in a third successive Munster final on 9 July 1995 with Limerick providing the opposition for the second year in-a-row.
-He ended the game with a winners' medal following the 1-17 to 0-11 victory.
-On 3 September 1995, Lohane lined out at full-back when Clare qualified for the All-Ireland final for the first time since 1932.
-He claimed an All-Ireland medal following a 1-13 to 2-08 victory.
+He ended on the losing side after a 2–12 to 0–9 defeat by Kilkenny.
+Lohan lined out in a third successive Munster SHC final on 9 July 1995, with Limerick providing the opposition for the second year in-a-row.
+He ended the game with a winners' medal following the 1–17 to 0–11 victory.
+On 3 September 1995, Lohane lined out at full-back when Clare qualified for the All-Ireland SHC final for the first time since 1932.
+He claimed an All-Ireland SHC medal following a 1–13 to 2–8 victory.
 Fitzgerald ended the season by being named in the full-back position on the All-Star team, while he was also named Hurler of the Year.

 Lohan won a second successive All-Star in the full-back position at the end of the 1996 season.